matthieugomez/PeriodicalDates.jl/README.md

 	# Alternatively, use the MonthlyDate constructor:
 	julia> dtm = MonthlyDate(1990, 1)
 	# 1990m01
+	# Or it can also be parsed from a string by specifying a DateFormat:
+	julia> dtm = MonthlyDate("1990-1", dateformat"Y-m") # the second argument can also be omitted if the string satisifies ISODateFormat
+	# 1990m01
 	julia> dtm + Month(1)
 	# 1991m01
 	julia> Date(dtm)